Hydrothermal synthesis: Temperature-difference method

 This is the most extensively used method in hydrothermal synthesis and crystal growing.
 Supersaturation is achieved by reducing the temperature in the crystal growth zone.
 The nutrient is placed in the lower part of the autoclave filled with a specific amount of solvent.
 The autoclave is heated in order to create a temperature gradient.
 The nutrient dissolves in the hotter zone and the saturated aqueous solution in the lower part is transported to the upper part by convective motion of the solution.
 The cooler and denser solution in the upper part of the autoclave descends while the counterflow of solution ascends.
 The solution becomes supersaturated in the upper part as the result of the reduction in temperature and crystallization sets in.

 Temperature-reduction technique

 In this technique, crystallization takes place without a temperature gradient between the growth and dissolution zones.
 The supersaturation is achieved by a gradual reduction in temperature of the solution in the autoclave.
 The disadvantage of this technique is the difficulty in controlling the growth process and introducing seed crystals.
 For these reasons, this technique is very seldom used.

 Metastable-phase technique

 This technique is based on the difference in solubility between the phase to be grown and that serving as the starting material.

 The nutrient consists of compounds that are thermodynamically unstable under the growth conditions.
 The solubility of the metastable phase exceeds that of the stable phase, and the latter crystallize due to the dissolution of the metastable phase.
 This technique is usually combined with one of the other two techniques above.

+Microwave-assisted technique

+Compared to the classic techniques, at room temperature, this innovative one is expected to generate comparable morphostructural and biological properties of the obtained materials, but in a shorter time.

+Use beyond material science

+Organic chemistry

+Hydrothermal synthesis is of interest for green chemistry processes as it offers the possibility of replacing fossil-based organic solvents with just water.
+The hydrothermal condition can be seen as halfway between supercritical water and ordinary room-temperature water.
+The dielectric constant of water is reduced, allowing nonpolar substances to better dissolve.
+The self-dissociation constant of water also increases by three orders of magnitude, making OH- and H+ more abundant for catalyzing reactions.

+Processing biomass under hydrothermal conditions is already widely used in industry.
+It is the most common way for breaking down keratin molecules in feather meal into more digestible parts, though it comes with the downside of degrading some amino acids.
+It can break down biomass-rich waste products such as sewage sludge and waste straw into potentially useful materials.